GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     * On the console page, you'll find an input bar.
 Enter your questions or queries related to the documents you've uploaded.
     * The app will provide summarized answers based on the content of your documents, along with references to the specific source documents.

-### Search and Explore from DPU Web-UI
+### Search and Explore from EKS Web-UI
-1. Get the DPU Web-UI URI:
+1. Get the EKS Web-UI URI:
     ```sh
     terraform output web_ui_uri
     ```
-1. Access the DPU Web-UI:
+1. Access the EKS Web-UI:
     * Open your web browser and navigate to the URI obtained in the previous step.
     * First time y will need to authenticate with your Google Cloud credentials
 1. Search and Explore:
     * In the `Search Documents` page, enter your questions or queries related to the documents you've uploaded and press enter to get summarized answers, along with references to the specific source documents.
     * In the `Browse Documents` page, explore and view the documents stored in the Data Store.

-### Delete a document from DPU
+### Delete a document from EKS
 1. Identify the document you want to delete:
     * Open Agent Builder Datastore and note down the ID and URI of the document that you want to delete from DP&U.
     * Make sure the file in the URI exists in the Google Cloud Storage bucket